lbrombach/practical_motion_ros/practical_motion_msgs/readme.md

 <br><hr>

 ## Contributing, bug reports, etc:
+If you find my tutorials and projects helpful, consider supporting the development of this and others at [BuyMeACoffee](https://www.buymeacoffee.com/practicalrobot).
 Please use the issues and bug reporting system for bugs and feature requests.
 With many projects, a job, a family, I can't promise to get to feature requests very quickly, but am definitely listening for feedback to make improvement and will prioritize bugs.
 I am open to pull requests if you'd like to contribute.
 I can be contacted by email at lbrombach2@gmail.com.